effectfully-ou/haskell-challenges/h7-shortest-longest/README.md

 1. assume that only subsublists (an arbitrary amount of them) can be infinite and not sublists and that there's always at least one sublist that consists only of finite subsublists (since if all longest subsublists are infinite, then there are no particular shortest sublists to return)
 2. assume that no lists (neither subsublists, nor inner lists, nor the outer list) are empty (since handling corner cases is no fun and in this specific case they're particularly evil)
 3. `shortestLongest` should be efficient enough for tests to run in under a few seconds and 8 MB of RAM
+4. if there are multiple equal shortest sublists, all of them should be returned (i.e. you should not perform any deduplication)

 There's a small test suite.
 I run it with `stack test`.
 If you run the tests and see errors mentioning `x(x)` for some `x`, that's how an infinite list of `x`s is printed.